-School will soon be out and many kids will soon be packing for sleep-away camp.
-Many camps send out their own packing list, but you never know if your kid is going to use all that you painstakingly fret over.
+School’s out and plenty of kids will soon be packing for sleep-away camp.
+Of course, camps send out their own packing lists, but you never know if your kid is going to use all that you painstakingly fret over.
 Bug repellant?
 Maybe.
-And fancy water bottles?
-Camp Lost and Founds are loaded with them at the end of camp sessions.
+Fancy water bottles?
+Lost and Founds at camps are loaded with them at the end of camp sessions.
 The following tips from the American Camping Association (ACA) can help you have a successful experience with getting everything you need together.

 Packing for Sleep-Away Camp List